Toroidal grid minors and stretch in embedded graphs: Breakdown of the proof of Theorem

 \end{lemma}

 In a nutshell, the main idea behind the proof of this statement is to cut along handles that (may) cause small stretch, until we arrive to the desired toroidal $\Omega(k\times\ell)$ grid.
+In particular, the claimed embedding of $H'$ is inherited from that of~$H$.

-The arguments required to prove Lemma~\ref{lem:kl-to-stretch} span two sections.
-In Section~\ref{sec:more} we establish several basic results on the stretch of an embedded graph.
+The arguments required to prove Lemma~\ref{lem:kl-to-stretch} span three sections.
+In Section~\ref{sec:more} we establish several simple results on the stretch of an embedded graph.
 As we believe this new parameter may be of independent interest, it makes sense to gather these results in a standalone section for possible further reference.
-The proof of Lemma~\ref{lem:kl-to-stretch} is then presented in Section~\ref{sec:finding}.
+The whole proof of Lemma~\ref{lem:kl-to-stretch} is then presented in Sections~\ref{sec:finding} and~\ref{sec:findingB}.

-The importance of Lemma~\ref{lem:kl-to-stretch} is its crucial role in establishing the following result, the final step in bridging the approximation gap.